Croats of Bosnia and Herzegovina: Bosnian War

-At the beginning of the Bosnian War, Bosnian Croats were first to organize themselves, especially Croats in western Herzegovina who were already armed.
+At the beginning of the Bosnian War, Bosnian Croats were the first to organise themselves, especially Croats in western Herzegovina who were already armed.
 At the end of May 1992, Croats launched a counter-offensive, liberating Mostar after a month of fighting.
 Also, in central Bosnia and Posavina, Croatian forces stopped the Serbian advance, and in some places, they repelled the enemy.
-On 16 June 1992, the President of Croatia, Franjo Tuđman and the President of the Presidency of Bosnia and Herzegovina, Alija Izetbegović signed an alliance according to which, Bosnia and Herzegovina legalized the activity of Croatian Army and Croatian Defence Council on its territory.
-Bosnian Croat political leadership and the leadership of Croatia urged Izetbegović to form a confederation between Bosnia and Herzegovina and Croatia, but Izetbegović denied this since he tried to represent Serbian interests as well as those of Bosniaks and Croats.
-The Bosnian Croat leadership was irritated by Izetbegović's neutrality, so Mate Boban threatened to pull back the HVO from actions in Bosnia.
-Since the UN implemented an embargo on Bosnia and Herzegovina on the import of arms, Bosniak and Croat forces had difficulties fighting Serbian units, which were supplied with arms from the Middle East, just before the outbreak of war.
-However, after Croat and Bosniak forces reorganized in late May 1992, the Serbian advance was halted and their forces mostly remained in their positions during the war.
-The tensions between Croats and Bosniaks started on 19 June 1992, but the real war began in October.
+On 16 June 1992, the president of Croatia, Franjo Tuđman, and the president of the Presidency of Bosnia and Herzegovina, Alija Izetbegović, signed an alliance according to which, Bosnia and Herzegovina legalised the activity of the Croatian Army and the Croatian Defence Council on its territory.
+The Bosnian Croat political leadership and the Croatian leadership urged Izetbegović to form a confederation between Bosnia and Herzegovina and Croatia.
+However, Izetbegović denied this, as he sought to represent the interests of Muslims and Croats, as well as those of Serbs.
+The Bosnian Croat leadership was irritated by Izetbegović's neutrality, so Mate Boban threatened to withdraw the HVO from operations in Bosnia and Herzegovina.
+Since the UN implemented an embargo on Bosnia and Herzegovina on the import of arms, Muslim and Croat forces had difficulties fighting Serbian units, which were supplied with arms from the Middle East, just before the outbreak of war.
+However, after Croat and Muslim forces reorganised in late May 1992, the Serbian advance was halted, and their forces mostly remained in their positions during the war.
+The tensions between Croats and Muslims started on 19 June 1992, but the real war began in October.

-The Croat-Bosniak War was at its peak in 1993.
-In March 1994, the Bosniak and Croat leadership signed the Washington agreement, according to which, the Army of the Republic of Bosnia and Herzegovina (ARBiH)-controlled and HVO-controlled areas were united into the Federation of Bosnia and Herzegovina.
-After the Washington agreement was signed, the Croatian Army, HVO and ARBiH liberated southwestern Bosnia and Herzegovina in seven military operations.
-In December 1995, the Bosnian War ended with the signing of the Dayton agreement.
+The Croat-Muslim War was at its peak in 1993.
+In March 1994, the Muslim and Croat leadership signed the Washington Agreement, according to which the areas controlled by the Army of the Republic of Bosnia and Herzegovina (ARBiH) and the HVO were united into the Federation of Bosnia and Herzegovina.
+After the Washington Agreement was signed, the Croatian Army, HVO, and ARBiH liberated southwestern Bosnia and Herzegovina through seven military operations.
+In December 1995, the Bosnian War came to an end with the signing of the Dayton Agreement.
 However, the same agreement caused problems in Bosnia and Herzegovina and was largely ineffective.
 According to the information published by the Research and Documentation Centre in Sarajevo, 7,762 Croats were killed or missing.
 From the territory of the Federation of Bosnia and Herzegovina, 230,000 Croats were expelled, while from the territory of Republika Srpska, 152,856 Croats were expelled.